-AC output cables

-The AC output should be used with a ZL:174, ZL:177 or ZL:185 cable.
+AC output cables The AC output should be used with a ZL:174, ZL:177 or ZL:185 cable.

 These cables are available from Cirrus Research plc or your local distributor.
-Do not use any other cable the Optimus.
+Do not use any other cable with the instrument.
 This may damage the instrument and invalidate your warranty.